Monarchy of New Zealand: History

-In 1907, New Zealand achieved the status of 'Dominion', which denoted that it was a country of the British Empire (and later the Commonwealth of Nations) with autonomy in domestic and foreign affairs.
+In 1907, New Zealand became a dominion, which denoted that it was a country of the British Empire (and later the Commonwealth of Nations) with autonomy in domestic and foreign affairs.
 In 1917, letters patent of King George V set out the powers, duties and responsibilities of the governor-general and the Executive Council.
 The governor-general remained an appointee of the British Crown on the advice of the British Cabinet.

 The concept of a fully independent New Zealand sharing the person of the sovereign with the United Kingdom and other countries only emerged gradually over time through constitutional convention.
-A series of Imperial Conferences held in London, from 1917 on, resulted in the Balfour Declaration of 1926, which provided that the United Kingdom and the Dominions were to be considered as "autonomous communities within the British Empire, equal in status, in no way subordinate to one another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown".
+A series of Imperial Conferences held in London, from 1917 on, resulted in the Balfour Declaration of 1926, which provided that the United Kingdom and the dominions were to be considered as "autonomous communities within the British Empire, equal in status, in no way subordinate to one another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown".
 The governor-general of New Zealand, as with all the other governors-general of the Dominions, became the direct representative of the monarch in person, rather than a diplomatic channel between the New Zealand and British governments.

-The Crown was further separated amongst its Dominions by the Statute of Westminster in 1931, an Act of the British parliament, which gave New Zealand and other Dominions the authority to make their own laws in all matters, while requiring them all to seek each other's assent for changes to monarchical titles and the common line of succession.
-The British Parliament specifically gave up any claim to legislate for a Dominion, save at its own request.
+The Crown was further separated amongst its dominions by the Statute of Westminster in 1931, an act of the British Parliament, which gave New Zealand and other dominions the authority to make their own laws in all matters, while requiring them all to seek each other's assent for changes to monarchical titles and the common line of succession.
+The British Parliament specifically gave up any claim to legislate for a dominion, save at its own request.
 New Zealand ratified the Statute in 1947, after the passing of the Statute of Westminster Adoption Act 1947.
 A convention persisted that New Zealand prime ministers consulted the British government on the appointment of governors-general until 1967.

 Although the New Zealand monarchy is now independent, there remains a strong association with the British monarchy and its history.
-For example, there are many portraits of earlier (pre-1840) English kings and queens in New Zealand government buildings, including Government House, Wellington.
+For instance, many portraits of earlier English and British monarchs from before 1840 can be found in New Zealand government buildings, including Government House, Wellington.
 Several royal portraits were gifted by Governor-General Lord Norrie.